Z-Dip: a standardized measure for data modality assessment

-This work introduced the Z-Dip, a standardized reformulation of Hartigan’s Dip Test that enables consistent and interpretable multimodality assessment across sample sizes.
+This work introduced the Z-Dip, a standardized reformulation of Hartigans’ Dip Test that enables consistent and interpretable modality assessment across sample sizes.
 By expressing the Dip in standardized units relative to its null distribution, the Z-Dip transforms a size-dependent hypothesis test into a scale-free descriptive measure.
 The proposed framework retains the theoretical foundation and computational efficiency of the original Dip Test, while eliminating the need for lookup tables and enabling direct comparison of multimodality strength across datasets.

 Validation on synthetic samples and empirical data demonstrate that the Z-Dip preserves the inferential behavior of the Dip Test, achieving virtually perfect correspondence in significance decisions.
 At the same time, the standardized scale provides additional interpretability, allowing researchers to quantify how strongly a distribution deviates from unimodality.
 Finally, we proposed a downsampling-based correction to stabilize Z-Dip values in very large samples, enabling robust comparisons across datasets of varying size.

 Together, these contributions establish the Z-Dip as a practical, transparent, and computationally efficient tool for detecting and quantifying multimodality.
 We believe that the availability of reference tables and open-source implementations will facilitate its adoption in applications in a wide range of fields.